 Earl Hjertstedt said he was surveying the area near Cool Today Park in the woods behind the field, when the rattlesnake attacked him.
-He spoke from his hospital bed Wednesday.
+He spoke from his hospital bed on Wednesday.

 “At least I’m here, I didn’t lose my leg, so I have to count my blessings,” said Hjertstedt.

 He said he’s grateful to be alive.
 Bruised and bandaged, the bite almost cost him his leg.

 “This was only one puncture from one snake, fang.
 It’s amazing what just one fang can do,” he said.

 Hjertstedt was walking through the woods near the Atlanta Braves spring training facility in North Port.